 - 1. From the Virtual I/O Server command-line interface, log in as padmin user or as a service representative user. - 2.
 If you are a service representative user, skip to step 4 because you can already view the diagmenu display. - 3.
 If you have logged in as a padmin user, type diagmenu. - 4.
 Press Enter. - 5.
 On the Function Selection display, select Task Selection. - 6.
 On the Tasks Selection display, select Hot Plug Task. - 7.
 Select SCSI and SCSI RAID Hot Plug Manager. - 8.
 Select Attach a Device to a SCSI Hot Swap Enclosure Device.
-The system displays a list of empty slots in the Small Computer Systems Interface (SCSI) hot-swap enclosure device. - 9.
+The system displays a list of empty slots in the Small Computer Systems Interface (SCSI) hot swap enclosure device. - 9.
 Select the slot where you want to remove the media device. - 10.
 Complete the prerequisite tasks as described in Before you begin. - 11.
+Remove the front cover: - For a rack-mounted system, see Removing the front cover from a rack-mounted model. - For a stand-alone system, see Removing the front cover from a stand-alone model. - 12.
 Find the package that contains the new media device and remove it from the static-protective package.

 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 12.
-Align the media device with the Slimline media bay and support the bottom of the device. - 13.
-Confirm that the bracket with the tab (A) is installed to the device as shown in the following figure.
-This bracket is not attached with screws, clips, or other fastening devices; it is held in place by tabs and friction.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 13.
+Align the media device with the Slimline media bay and support the bottom of the device as you slide it halfway into the system unit.